 - Flexible O-Matter frame with maximized peripheral view

 - Triple-layer face foam fleece to wick away sweat

 The Oakley O-Frame MX is the only model we have covered with a clear lens.
 It features the same flexible design as the OutdoorMaster goggles.
 The scratch-free and impact-resistant lens lets all the sun through thanks to its clear design.

 Oakley chose to focus on clear visibility instead of protection against the sun's rays.
 It does offer some protection against UV light, however.
 This makes it an ideal option if you're not dealing with much sun and want to see everything clearly without getting things in your eyes.

-You can find the Oakley O-Frame on Amazon, Oakley's site and MX deals for $35 to $55.
+You can find the Oakley O-Frame on Amazon.
 The downside with this lens is that the sun will most likely blind you when you wear this.
 For that reason, you may feel this is the worst pair of ski goggles we have covered, depending on weather conditions you will encounter.
-Our rating is 3.0 out of 5.0 stars.

 There are two winners on this list, but we want to pick only one.
 When we compare the Giro Contact to the Smith Optics goggles, we look at the additional benefits they offer.
 And in that case, the Smith Optics I/OX ski goggles win.